 H7.
-Currencies II
+Use Several Currencies for Evaluations II

 - We therefore could analyze the time series of population size produced by the model.
-But even time series can contain too much detailed information, so we often look at even coarser currencies such as the mean and range of values over time. - Often, finding useful currencies is a nontrivial and important task of the modeling process.
-This is why Observation is included in the Design Concepts section of the ODD protocol. - Usually, we try several currencies, or observations, and see how sensitive they are and how much they help us understanding the model.
-In most cases, one currency is not sufficient, and we need to view the model from different perspectives.
+But even time series can contain too much detailed information, so we often look at even coarser currencies, e.g., the mean and range of values over time. - Often, finding useful currencies is a nontrivial and important task of the modeling process.
+This is why Observation is included in the Design Concepts section of the ODD protocol. - Usually, we try several currencies and see how sensitive they are and how much they help us understanding the model. - In most cases, one currency is not sufficient, and we need to view the model from different perspectives.